 When puppies reach approximately 80% of their expected adult size, they can usually be switched to an adult dog food.
 This happens at different times for different individuals.

 Tiny breeds (e.g., Chihuahuas, Miniature Pinschers, and Toy Poodles) reach this point first, usually at around 9 or 10 months of age.
 Medium sized pups reach it at about 12 months old, and larger breeds at 12 to 16 months old.

 Not switching to an adult diet when the time is right increases the chances of your dog becoming overweight or obese.
 Therefore, dog owners should consider all these factors before they go DIY.

 The problem with homemade raw food is calculating the right amount of ingredients to make a balanced meal.
-Some sources on the Internet make it sound easy but it actually involves a lot of mathematics.
 Each calculation must take into account the different nutritional values of different meat parts and organs.

-Unless you’re ready to hammer away on a calculator for each meal, you might be better off leaving it to the experts who create raw dog foods for the market.
+For convenience and to be sure, leave it to the experts who formulate raw dog foods for the market.

-You can buy ground or chunky raw food from a reputable brand like Petcubes so that your dog gets the whole range of essential nutrients.
-These usually come with calcium and phosphorus supplements in the form of bone meal or ground eggshells.
+You can buy ground or chunky raw food from a raw dog food specialist such as Petcubes so that your dog gets the whole range of essential nutrients.

 IntechOpen.
 10 October 2018.
 Nutritional Composition of Meat.
 (Online) Available at: https://www.intechopen.com/books/meat-science-and-nutrition/nutritional-composition-of-meat